SaxionMechatronics/smartnav-dataset/docs/sensors.md

 ### 2.2.4 LiDAR-based front-end architecture

-An overall architecture of LiDAR-based SLAM methods looks like Figure 19.
+A general architecture of LiDAR-based SLAM methods can bes seen in Figure 19.
 Compared to visual SLAM, this architecture is a bit simpler, because we do not need any step to infer 3D positions of features: the sensor data is already in an accurate 3D format (the pointcloud).

 Similar to visual SLAM, we still need to estimate how consecutive scans are related to each other.
 It is usually simpler and faster to do this not on the raw pointcloud directly, but on some extracted features.
 Feature extraction is therefore useful here as well.
 It speeds up processing and focuses the computation on the most informative parts of the data.